Debra Di Blasi with Joe Milazzo

 In the words of poet Maged Zaher, “we live in an interesting hell.”
 Consider that one of the most profitable blockbusters of summer 2018 leans hard (and ingeniously so) into its tendencies towards Communist agitprop.
 Meanwhile, the current occupant of the White House continues to troll the so-called free world with every Tweet, photo op, rally and gut call.
 To call each and every day we find ourselves further immersed in the fresh horrors of the new Baroque “wrenching” feels simultaneously overblown, even pompous, and inadequate.

 Enter Today Is the Day That Will Matter: An Oral History of the New America: #AlternativeFictions (Black Scat Books) by Debra Di Blasi, a collection of vignettes, prose poems, aphorisms, satiric miniatures, and self-consciously tasteless jokes that, together, achieve a kind of mythopoesis.
 As far afield as Di Blasi’s fictions depart from apparent verisimilitude, they nevertheless present versions of that which is familiar—the overheard, the already-told.
-As such, Di Blasi’s book serves as an important reminder that all social and political orders cohere around fabulist acknowledgements, equally cautionary and spectacular, of how little we really know about that of which we stump and jabber.
+As such, Di Blasi’s book serves as an important reminder that all social and political orders cohere around fabulist acknowledgments, equally cautionary and spectacular, of how little we really know about that of which we stump and jabber.

 This August, I was fortunate enough to exchange a series of emails with Debra about Today Is the Day That Will Matter (henceforth, TITDTWM, or simply TODAY).
-With my questions, I tried not rise to the challenges raised by her book.
+With my questions, I tried to rise to the challenges raised by her book.
 I also worked to assume as little as possible re: her practice, or the origin and ultimate meaning of TITDTWM.
 However, a few paraliterary queries proved inevitable—questions that spoke to choices made by Debra in her authorial capacities, or which implied that the Pandora’s box of authorial intention was worth prying open.
 Ultimately, of course, TITDTWM operates “on its own,” but here at least is one context in which it might be situated.
 Many thanks to Debra for taking the time to engage with these asks, and for holding open multiple spaces within the context of our conversation. / JM

 Joe Milazzo (Rail): How would you define transgressive literature?
 What is the value of transgressive literature in an era during which norms are constantly being violated/upended by the individuals and institutions charged with protecting them?